krferrier/EWAS/README.md

 ![Example of the output traces plot from performing bias- and inflation-adjustment with BACON.](/data/example_plots/traces_plot.jpg "Example Traces Plot")

-In the above plot, you can see that the traces for converged on their respective estimates after a period of divergence for all parameters except mu.1.
+In the above plot, you can see that the traces converged on their respective estimates after a period of divergence for all parameters except mu.1.
 The initial prior estimate for mu.1 was close to the final estimate (the range of estimates is relatively small), so the algorithm converged quickly and resulted in a 'hairy caterpillar' plot.

 ### Posteriors Plot